anon-blue/anon.blue/README.txt

-  Shall I compare thee to a SUMMER's day?                       fcdgcghfcvbgfcfc fcdtghcdghfcghchncghc
+  Shall I compare thee to a SUMMER's day?
+  Thou aryfcghchncghc
 If this is the first time you've seen this stop error screen,                  f hvdfbvhfgbghfbjfgbhjgggfhghgmbnjgbnjhghjbgnfmnfgjfdgvbnmvnhfbmghfhvfnbfvjgfmbnhg nfdb jdbghfnbvhfdgfnjfhbfbgfnbgfnbgjfgjtjrytgehewbnjwnrwfvhedmgyfrtdesbggbyjhfys